Chef’s Method: The Best White Wine Sauce

 Want to add cheese?
 If you are making a cheese sauce, this is the point to add the cheese.
 Depending on how strong the cheese is you should add between ¼ and 1 cup of cheese.
 Some cheeses worth trying are parmigiano reggiano (¼ to ½ cut grated), parmesan (1 cup) or gorgonzola (¼ to ½ cup).
 Ask your local cheesemonger for tips on what cheeses work well in sauces.

 Incorporation Point: Take the meat you have prepared and mix it in with the sauce at this point.
 If you have slightly undercooked it, finish it off by allowing it to simmer in the pan with the sauce for a few minutes.

-“Alfredo Sauce” is a common term for an Italian-style parmigiano reggiano creamy cheese sauce.
-Parmesan cheese is a US made imitation of Italian parmigiano reggiano, both of which you can find in your local supermarket.
+By the way, “Afredo sauce” is a common term for an Italian-style Parmigiano Reggiano creamy cheese sauce.
+Parmesan cheese is a US made imitation of Italian Parmigiano Reggiano, both of which you can find in your local supermarket.

-Season and correct.
+Time to season and correct.
 Start with ¼ tsp of salt and a ¼ tsp of pepper.
-Taste.
+Taste it.
 It should be flavorful and have a slight kick.
 If it is bland, add a little more salt.
 At this point you can be creative, try some different herbs and spices!
 Try to keep it simple and don’t overdo it.
 If you are using fresh herbs, now would be the time to incorporate the other half.